Swahili flag

 Growth Potential

-The Swahili e-commerce market is growing at 18% annually, with a total market size of $2.5B.
-This represents a significant opportunity for businesses looking to expand internationally.
+The Swahili e-commerce market is growing at 18% per year, with a total market size of $2.5B.
+It is a real opportunity for any business looking to expand internationally.

 Target Audience

-18M online shoppers actively buying products in Kenya, Tanzania, Uganda, Rwanda, Burundi, Democratic Republic of Congo, Mozambique, Comoros.
-These customers are ready to purchase from international sellers who speak their language.
+18M online shoppers are actively buying in Kenya, Tanzania, Uganda, Rwanda, Burundi, Democratic Republic of Congo, Mozambique, Comoros.
+These customers are ready to buy from international sellers who speak their language.

-Swahili Cultural & Language Insights for Product Translation
+Swahili Culture and Language Insights for Product Translation

 Key Considerations